In this TaxAct review, we’ll explain how the program works, explore what it offers, and determine which option may be a good fit for you. Enjoy!

-TaxAct upgraded their design this year, but they are still behind other companies in terms of having a more user-friendly interface.
+TaxAct upgraded their design last year, but they are still behind other companies in terms of having a more user-friendly interface.
 TaxAct has support features for its users, but they pale in comparison to other programs like H&R Block and TurboTax.

 The biggest complaint, however, is that the software isn’t as intuitive as it should be during the interview process.
 Because of that, users may have to answer the same question multiple times, or they are left answering questions that don’t apply to their situation.

 TaxAct is perfect for people who have done their own taxes before and don’t require as much support during the tax preparation process.
 Beginners and users with more complicated tax situations may be better off using other tax preparation software from competitors.